German bombing of Britain, 1914–1918: 1918

 The last Zeppelin raid on Britain took place on 5 August 1918, when four Zeppelins bombed targets in the Midlands and the North of England.
-The airships reached the British coast before dark and were sighted by the Leman Tail lightship 30 mi north-east of Happisburgh at 8:10 p.m., although defending aircraft were not alerted until 20:50.
+The airships reached the British coast before dark and were sighted by the Leman Tail lightship 30 mi north-east of Happisburgh at 8:10 p.m., although defending aircraft were not alerted until 8:50 p.m.
 Despite thick cloud, two aircraft intercepted the new L70, which was carrying Peter Strasser, Führer der Luftschiffe of the German Imperial Navy, as an observer.
 The Zeppelin was shot down in flames with no survivors.
 Egbert Cadbury and Robert Leckie flying a DH.4 were credited with the victory.
 The remaining airships dropped their bombs blind, relying on radio bearings for navigational information and none fell on land.
-An attempt was made to salvage the wreckage of L 70 and most of the structure was brought ashore, providing the British a great deal of technical information.
-The bodies of the crew were buried at sea.
+An attempt was made to salvage the wreckage of L 70 and most of the structure was brought ashore, providing the British a great deal of technical information; the bodies of the crew were buried at sea.